 Term Definition Allowance (CSMIA) A calculated amount to help the community spouse pay his or her living expenses.
 See MA1201C.5 for details.
-The amount a customer is required to pay toward the cost of long term care services.
+Share of Cost (SOC) The amount a customer is required to pay toward the cost of long term care services.